 The Mighty Five® national parks (Arches, Bryce Canyon, Canyonlands, Capitol Reef, and Zion) would be a good starting point for your Utah Photography bucket list.
-Arches is one of the top national parks in America.
-Its amazing landscape – balanced rocks, towers and arches—provide the photographer with opportunities for unique sunrise and sunset photos as you try to catch the sun’s rays peaking over the rocks.
+Arches are one of the top national parks in America.
+Its amazing landscape – balanced rocks, towers, and arches—provides the photographer with opportunities for unique sunrise and sunset photos as you try to catch the sun’s rays peeking over the rocks.

 Bryce is well known for both impressive red rock pillars (hoo-doos) and its alpine forest.
 Canyonlands is home to one of the West’s most photographed landforms—the Mesa Arch.
 The vastness of the land and sky are imprinted in your mind when visiting Capitol Reef.
 And last but not least, you must visit Zion, a red rock canyon where you walk along forested paths and rivers and streams.

 Utah’s breath-taking landscapes are not limited to The Mighty Five®.
-Your road-trip though this state should include visiting one of the most iconic places in the United States—Monument Valley.
+Your road trip through this state should include visiting one of the most iconic places in the United States—Monument Valley.
 The towering sandstone formations that rise high into the air have been backdrops for many movies but seeing these formations in person is an unforgettable experience.
 The contrast between the wide flat plains and the vertically pointed buttes becomes even starker and more majestic.

 Whether you are photographing the yellow leaves on a Cottonwood Tree standing against the backdrop of red rocks or have found a grouping of Aspen trees guarding a fern forest, you will find plenty of opportunities for capturing memories through a beautiful photograph.